 The project site is 96% developed with the existing SDCCU Stadium, parking lot, and roads.
 Wildlife may use the small riparian area in the southwest corner for local movement between urban areas and the San Diego River, as well as Murphy Canyon Creek.
 More urban-adapted wildlife species may use the entire site to move through, particularly when the Stadium is not in use.
-However, none of the project site is considered a wildlife corridor.
+However, none of the developed portions of the project site is are considered a wildlife corridor.
+There are no impacts to Murphy Canyon Creek and the temporary impact to the San Diego River is very small and would be revegetated and restored following the sewer connection.
 Therefore, the proposed project would not have a substantially adverse effect on wildlife movement and would not be considered a significant impact.